bitovi/canjs.com/guides_source/Roadmap.md

 experiences almost no initialization penalty.
 As you read nested objects, it converts them into LazyMaps and LazyLists.

-Futhermore, we want to setup bubbling only when it's necessary and not by default.
+Furthermore, we want to setup bubbling only when it's necessary and not by default.
 This will reduce the number of events, improving performance.

 ## Component improvements